 Whole Wheat Rolls

 This Whole Wheat Rolls recipe is so delicious!
 These rolls are so soft, airy, and fluffy.
 You can enjoy these for any occasion.
 If you decide to prepare a big dinner with a bunch of food for your loved ones, I highly recommend this wheat roll recipe as it would be a great addition.
 You can use these rolls in place of Hawaiian rolls in Ham and Cheese Sliders Appetizer or Pepperoni Pizza Sliders.
+Or you can serve them with my Mississippi Pot Roast recipe!

 - Water- This will be mixed with your yeast and sugar.